darrenjw/blog/first-monads/README.md

-# HOFs, closures, partial application and Currying to solve the function environment problem in Scala
+# First steps with monads in Scala

 Code examples for the blog post: